Once Upon a Katamari

-is an action-puzzle game developed by RENGAME and published by Bandai Namco Entertainment for Nintendo Switch, PlayStation 5, Xbox Series X, and Windows.
-The game is the first original console installment in the Katamari series since Touch My Katamari (2011), it was released on October 24, 2025.
+is an action-puzzle game developed by RENGAME and published by Bandai Namco Entertainment.
+The game is the first original console installment in the Katamari series since Touch My Katamari (2011); it was released on October 24, 2025, for Nintendo Switch, PlayStation 5, Windows, and Xbox Series X/S, with a Nintendo Switch 2 version set to follow on October 8, 2026.